 To protect your network environment, your reputation, and your assets that live on your network implement an email security solution as an additional layer of security.

-4 Email Security Tips For End Users
+Email Security Best Practices: 4 Tips For Business Email End Users

 Exercise caution when it comes to links and attachments sent to you via email.